What’s the definition of polyamory?

 Is jealousy a major factor in these relationships?

 In spite of total freedom, sharing a person we love is not that simple.
 All polyamorous people agree that controlling one's emotions and impulses is important.
 Even when we are in an open relationship, jealousy is common and once again, communication seems to be the solution.
 Talk with your partner, find the sources of pain and look for solutions together.

 It is clear that in polyamory, honesty is a predominant principle!
 Setting boundaries, explaining one's vision of love, is to give the person opposite the possibility to make their own choices.
 However, sometimes jealousy is too strong and can create insecurities and deep anguish that may put an end to things.

 What about faithfulness?
 In a free relationship, the idea of fidelity seems to be a thing of the past and yet, rules prevail.
 There are those who do not want to know anything, but they are rare, those who want to know about the existence of other partners and those who want to know about them but do not meet them, do not open the door to them.
 Here again, honesty prevails and respect for the rules is important...

 Can we be proud of loving several people at the same time?

 Loving several people at the same time can be a taboo.
 While not everyone admits their love for others, others have long since fully assumed their taste for love with several people.
 In recent years movies and social networking has helped the movement take a step towards greater openness and more understanding about group love existing.
-According to polyamorous people, to dare to live your love without hiding, you should first of all have the desire and the conscience not to enter a box and feel emotionally free.
+According to polyamorous people, to dare to live your love without hiding, you should first have the desire and the conscience not to enter a box and feel emotionally free.

 Polyamory is not a new concept, and some famous couples have tried it, such as Virginia and Leonard Woolf.